vincentchu/eth-private-net/README.md

 [1000000000000000000, 1000000000000000000, 0]
 ```

-You can also determine the Alice's [`enode`](https://github.com/ethereum/wiki/wiki/enode-url-format), a unique identifier for her node on the network:
+You can also determine the Alice's [`enode`](https://github.com/ethereum/wiki/wiki/enode-url-format), a unique identifier for her node on the private network:

 ```
 # As alice: